TheValuableAsset/Digital-Clock-for-Stocks/README.md

 - You can change the RGBA and the time frame for when the RGBA changes.
 You;d ahve to do so accordingly in the .ini file

+- If you need a tutorial on how to download Rainmeter skins, check that out [here](https://www.youtube.com/watch?v=fgLnayDD_qY) via YouTube.

 Will be updating this readme later on...